 Commanders and Generals are used in the game to rally units who may be wavering and at risk of routing.

-Infantry: Line infantry in close order who faced each other at about 60 yards and blazed away until the moral of one side failed and they routed.
+Infantry: Line infantry in close order who faced each other at about 60 yards and blazed away until the morale of one side failed and they routed.

-Dragoons: Dragoons of this period were often used as second rate cavalry mounted on inferior horses.
+Dragoons: In this period they were often used as second rate cavalry mounted on inferior horses.
 However, they could dismount and are useful to hold and secure key battlefield positions, such as buildings and bridges when required.

 Cavalry: Heavy cavalry used on the battlefield to engage and defeat enemy cavalry, then fall upon enemy trains, guns and infantry.
 A combination of Cavalry and Dragoons should make up a good third to fifty percent of the units in a force.

-Artillery: Cannon were generally heavy to move and static once they took up position on the battlefield. in the field.
+Artillery: Cannon were generally heavy to move and static once they took up position on the battlefield.
 They were used to soften up enemy forces and any strong points.